skip to main content

 When you’re building your fund, you’ll want to regularly check in.
 If you’re automatically transferring funds, this practice will make sure the transfers are occurring as they should.

 Even if you’ve reached your financial goal and your emergency fund is where you need it to be, you don’t want to forget about it.
 Revisit your financial situation.
-Maybe you have a growing family and need to account for more dependants.
+Maybe you have a growing family and need to account for more dependents.
 Maybe you got a raise and can afford to put more money away — shoot for six months rather than three.
 There are plenty of reasons to reassess how much money to keep in your emergency fund.

 Start Your Emergency Fund with DCU